 That evening, we drove through the night to get back home for a few days.
 Thats where we are now.
 I’m sitting at my kitchen table.
 Its been great seeing all of our family and our dog, Rocker.
 We don’t leave till Friday morning so we’re just going to enjoy time home doing nothing while we’re here.
 Now I’m going to go eat some Chicken Parm and spaghetti while laying on my couch watching movies.
 Oh yeah, and catch up on the laundry.
 LOL

 The origins of Tooth & Nail’s highly heralded hard rock acquisition The Letter Black actually dates back to the members time in Breaking the Silence.
 After forming in 2006, the group entered the studio independently with Travis Wyrick (P.O.D., Pillar, Disciple), followed by an impressive streak of 150 shows a year including a last minute call from the T&N to serve as a substitute for a broken up band on the otherwise successful Five 4 Five Tour alongside Dizmas and Children 18:3 (with just two weeks notice), and more recently, Skillet’s immensely successful Awake and Alive Tour.
-Between constant contact with the label through that all-star producer and their new manager, the Uniontown, Pennsylvania-based band turned their backs on other label offers and signed by
+Between constant contact with the label through that all-star producer and their new manager, the Uniontown, Pennsylvania-based band turned their backs on other label offers and signed by the dotted line.

 Read the full Biography